It's not too late! We can deliver custom Chinese calligraphy art to the USA before Christmas! Order now!

 柔術 has been somewhat incorrectly spelled and pronounced "Jujitsu" for some time in the English-speaking world.
 The correct Japanese Romaji is Jujutsu or Juujutsu.

-He was summarizing how people should be flexible to all circumstances, attacks, or situations.
-At the end, he exclaims, "Be like water my friend." 象水一樣 is the, "Be like water" part alone, since that seems to be what most people want.
+He summarized how people should be flexible to all circumstances, attacks, or situations.
+In the end, he exclaims, “Be like water, my friend.” 像水一樣 is the “Be like water” part alone since that seems to be what most people want.

 The following table may be helpful for those studying Chinese or Japanese...